7/12/2024

 speaker

-What we see in the Norwegian market is that we have become a really high credit card.
-That is because we have Apple and Google Pay.
-Which all big banks do not have.
-Then you become the preferred card.
-Then the spending on our card goes up in Norway.
-Then you are a little more credit-savvy than in the other Nordic markets.
-It drives volume growth.
-We also see that the solutions we have now, which is not rocket research, but we have not had before, as Kerstruakant, but it will also drive a change in the value of our cards.
-From that perspective, we see a positive development in the Norwegian market.
-But we have had a momentum right now of Apple and Google Pay.
-It is Apple Pay that the Norwegians love.
-It is Apple Pay that matters.
+What we see in the Norwegian market is that we've really become upsticking cards, and that's because we have Apple and Google Pay. which all large banks do not have.
+And then you become the preferred card.
+And then the spending on our card goes up, and in Norway you are a little more greedy than in other Nordic markets when it comes to credit cards.
+So it drives volume growth.
+We also see that these solutions we have that we are launching now, which is no rocket science, but we have not had it before as a cash flow account, that it will drive Yeah.
+Yeah.

 speaker

 Thank you very much.
-Then if we switch over to consumer credit.
-You have been careful for a long time now in several markets.
-But in the beginning you were more optimistic, because it did not start to decrease.
-And that consumers may get less pressure from inflation and so on.
+And then if we switch over to consumer loans.
+You have been cautious for quite a long time now in several markets, but do you begin to understand more optimism given that interest rates are starting to drop and that consumers may get less pressure from inflation and so on?

 speaker

-From that perspective, there is hope that the market will return to reasonable risk-based margins.
-We allocate our capital on what we see as the best potential.
-And that makes it a tough competition for the EU.
-You have to be above 22% to compete.
-And the Nordic markets are not always there.
-We have a break in Sweden, we will be able to get going again later.
+From that perspective, there is hope that the market will return to reasonable risk-based margins, but we allocate our capital based on what we see as the best potential.
+And that makes it a tough competition for TF Bank.
+You have to be over 20-22% to be able to compete.
+The Nordic markets may not always exist.
+We'll see when we can start again.
 It depends on how things develop.

 speaker